-- The Bank is able to apply malus or clawback arrangements up to 100% of the total variable remuneration in accordance with Article 86(ιγ)(γγ) of L. 4261/2014 regardless of the method used for the payment, including deferral or retention arrangements. - When setting criteria for the application of malus and clawback in accordance with Article 86(y)(y) of L. 4261/2014, a period during which malus or clawback will be applied is also set.
+The Bank is able to apply malus or clawback arrangements up to 100% of the total variable remuneration in accordance with Article 86 f L. 4261/2014 regardless of the method used for the payment, including deferral or retention arrangements.

+When setting criteria for the application of malus and clawback in accordance with Article 86 of L. 4261/2014, a period during which malus or clawback will be applied is also set.
 This period at least covers deferral and retention periods.

-- The criteria used to apply malus and clawback arrangements as set out in Article 86(ιγ)(γγ)(i) and (ii) of L. 4261/2014, are the following: - evidence of misconduct or serious error by the employee (e.g. breach of code of conduct and other internal rules, especially concerning risks); - whether the Bank and/or the business unit subsequently suffers a significant downturn in its financial performance (e.g. specific business indicators); - whether the Bank and/or the business unit in which the employee works suffers a significant failure of risk management; - > significant increases in the Bank's or business unit's economic or regulatory capital base; - any regulatory sanctions where the conduct of the employees contributed to the sanction. - Where malus can only be applied at the moment of vesting of the deferred payment, clawback on variable remuneration may be applied without prejudice to the general principles of national contract or labour law. - Malus and clawback arrangements lead to a reduction of the variable remuneration where appropriate.
+The criteria used are the following:

+- evidence of misconduct or serious error by the employee (e.g. breach of code of conduct and other internal rules, especially concerning risks); - whether the Bank and/or the business unit subsequently suffers a significant downturn in its financial performance (e.g. specific business indicators); - whether the Bank and/or the business unit in which the employee works suffers a significant failure of risk management; - significant increases in the Bank's or business unit's economic or regulatory capital base; - > any regulatory sanctions where the conduct of the employees contributed to the sanction.

+Where malus can only be applied at the moment of vesting of the deferred payment, clawback on variable remuneration may be applied without prejudice to the general principles of national contract or labour law.

+Malus and clawback arrangements lead to a reduction of the variable remuneration where appropriate.
 Under no circumstances should an explicit ex post risk adjustment lead to an increase of the initially awarded variable remuneration or, where malus or clawback was already applied in the past, to an increase of the reduced variable remuneration.